lukstafi/navi-parens/README.md

 * `navi-parens.openingBrackets`: the superset of supported opening delimiters.
   * Defaults to `["(", "[", "{", "<"]`.
   * Can be language specific.
-* `navi-parens.separatorsNoMM`: The separators for commands like `goUpScopeOrArg` when not in Markmacs Mode.
+* `navi-parens.separatorsNoMM`: The separators for commands like `goBeginScopeOrArg`, `goUpOneLiner` when not in Markmacs Mode.
   * Defaults to `[",", ";", "/[^a-zA-Z0-9]let /"]`.
   * Can be language specific.
 * `navi-parens.closingBracketsRaw`: the closing delimiters for the `Raw` `bracketScopeMode`.